Lecodeurenretard/Argument-Parser/documentation.md

 # Code documentation

 ## The `Type` enum
-This enumeration containg all types supported for parsing in the command line:
+This enumeration contains all types supported for parsing in the command line:
-+ **`boolean`**: A boolean attribute, can have 3 values:
++ **`boolean`**: A boolean argument, while parsing accepts 3 values:
 	- An explicit _`true`_ value,
 	- An explicit _`false`_ value,
 	- no value